craigdennis/new-craig-dennis/content/blog/What-I-Learnt-Making-A-Guess-The-Number-Game/index.md

 const scoreLabel = document.getElementById('score-label');
 ```

-QuerySelector and getElementByID are both important for you to know and understand how to use them as it is one of the key ways to interact with the HTML document.
+QuerySelector and getElementByID are both important for you to know and understand as it is one of the key ways to interact with the HTML document.

 ## Getting value from the input